EDITOR’S NOTE: This article was verified by Lazar Ioana Alis, a writer and Romanian food expert based in Tecuci, Romania.

 Romanian recipes for this popular condiment vary but it’s typically made with roasted eggplant, tomato paste, sautéed onions, and gogoșari, a type of Romanian sweet red pepper.
 It’s usually seasoned with bay leaves, salt, pepper, and olive oil and can be made with additional ingredients like carrots, celery, zucchini, parsley, and mushrooms.

 Like ajvar, zacuscă is typically made in large batches in autumn – when eggplant and gogoșari are in season – and then stored in jars for consumption through the winter.
 It’s usually enjoyed as a spread with bread, often on a platter with different types of Romanian cheese, cold cuts, and slices of red onion.

 Like sarmale, mămăligă is one of the most important dishes in traditional Romanian cuisine and considered by many to be a national dish.
-Similar to polenta, it refers to a type of traditional Romanian porridge made from boiled cornmeal, water, salt, and butter.
+Similar to polenta, it refers to a type of traditional Romanian porridge made from boiled cornmeal, water, salt, and butter (or sunflower oil).

 Mămăligă is a humble Romanian dish that was cooked mostly by peasants as a substitute for bread.
 Today, it’s consumed throughout the country, even at upscale restaurants, and is considered a staple food in Romania.

 Mămăligă is a versatile ingredient that can be used to make other Romanian dishes.
 Pictured below is bulz, a traditional Romanian food consisting of mămăligă shaped into balls or patties and stuffed with a creamy filling.
 The balls can be grilled, baked, or pan-fried until a crunchy crust forms on the outside.